gdunlevy/ENLP-Final-Project/README.md

 # ENLP-Final-Project
 Pun Detection

+can look into using:
+	- The number of words that are predicted differently if one word ω is masked, using BERT.
+	-

 Looking at word similarity with in the sentence.
 Unsure what to do with the two puns that in quotes....
   - "I ate the soap" , Tom lied.